kwabenasapong/openpldoc/manual/source/android.rst

 ^^^^^^^^^^

-Selecting :guilabel:`Stage View` will display the stage view on your Android evice.
+Selecting :guilabel:`Stage View` will display the stage view on your Android device.
 See the :ref:`stage_view` section in the manual for a detailed description.

 .. image:: pics/droid_stage_view.png